-122. Management.
+- 122. Management.
 The operator responsible for management and implementation of the solid waste management system, will distribute bins to households in the town (two bins per household) for temporary waste storage.
-This will be supported by a public education campaign, through which citizens will be requested to segregate their biodegradable and general domestic waste into separate bins, and will be informed about the waste collection and management system.

-123. Collection.
-For door-to-door primary waste collection, smaller vehicles (TATA ACE) will collect waste from each household on a regular cycle and the segregated waste will be deposited into separate transfer locations in the locality.
+This will be supported by a public education campaign, through which citizens will be requested to segregate their biodegradable and general domestic waste into separate bins, and will be informed about the waste collection and management system. - 123.
+Collection.
+For door-to-door primary waste collection, smaller vehicles (TATA ACE) will collect waste from each household on a regular cycle and the segregated waste will be deposited into larger vehicles at separate transfer locations in the locality.
 Waste will also be removed from bins placed in market places and debris from street sweeping and be deposited into the transfer locations.
-These will be removed by larger garbage vehicles.

-124. Transportation.
-Larger garbage vehicles will transport and deposit the waste in the transfer station prior to the landfill area.

-125. Disposal.
-The existing dump site will be utilized until a new sanitary landfill is developed.
+These will be removed by larger garbage vehicles. - 124.
+Transportation.
+Larger garbage vehicles will transport and deposit the waste from the transfer point to the treatment and disposal site. - 125.
+Disposal.
+The 15,000 m2 emergency landfill site will be utilized until a new long term sanitary landfill is developed.